 Eligibility For Work

-Applicants must not breach any automatic employment disqualifiers and adhere to the FBI's pre-employment drug policies for employment consideration with the FBI.
+Applicants must not breach any automatic employment disqualifiers and adhere to the FBI's pre-employment drug test policies for employment consideration with the FBI.

 The FBI has their drug free workplace program to ensure that the employees and applicants are free from drug addiction and abuse.
 During the Background Investigation Process, The FBI will look for certain disqualifiers mentioned below